pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 ```

 > Important: In the above snippet we are explicitly using `privateCloudDatabase`, but that is
+> only appropriate if the user is the owner of the record.
+If the user is only a participant in
-> only appropriate for unshared records.
-If your record is shared, which can be determined from
+> a shared record, which can be determined from [SyncMetadata.share](<doc:SyncMetadata/share>),
-> [SyncMetadata.share](<doc:SyncMetadata/share>), then you must use `sharedCloudDatabase` to
-> fetch the newest record.
+> then you must use `sharedCloudDatabase` to fetch the newest record.

 You are free to invoke any CloudKit functions you want with the `CKRecord` retreived from
 ``SyncMetadata``.
 Any changes made directly with CloudKit will be automatically synced to your
 SQLite database by the ``SyncEngine``.

-It is also possible to fetch the `CKShare` associated with a record if it has been shared:
+It is also possible to fetch the `CKShare` associated with a record if it has been shared, which
+will give you access to the most current list of paricipants and permissions for the shared record:

 ```swift
 let metadata = try database.read { db in